Colorectal Cancer Risk Factors

 - The other is caused by gene changes similar to those seen in Lynch syndrome, in which cases the brain tumors are glioblastomas.

-Peutz-Jeghers syndrome: People with this rare inherited condition tend to have freckles around the mouth (and sometimes on the hands and feet) and a special type of polyp in their digestive tracts (called hamartoma).
-These people are at greatly increased risk for colorectal cancer, as well as several other cancers, which usually appear at a younger than normal age.
-This syndrome is caused by mutations in the STK1 gene.
+Peutz-Jeghers syndrome: People with this inherited condition tend to have freckles around the mouth (and sometimes on their hands and feet) and a special type of polyp called hamartomas in their digestive tracts.
+These people are at a much higher risk for colorectal cancer, as well as other cancers, and they usually are diagnosed at a younger than usual age.
+This syndrome is caused by mutations in the STK11 (LKB1) gene.

-MUTYH-associated polyposis: People with this syndrome develop colon polyps which will become cancerous if the colon is not removed.
+MUTYH-associated polyposis: People with this syndrome develop colon polyps that will almost always become cancerous if the colon is not watched closely with regular colonoscopies.
 These people also have an increased risk of cancers of the small intestine, skin, ovary, and bladder.
-This syndrome is caused by mutations in the MUTYH gene.
+This syndrome is caused by mutations in the MUTYH gene (which is involved in “proofreading” the DNA to fix any mistakes) and often leads to cancer at a younger age.

 Your racial and ethnic background